dvillano2/z3_points/README.md

 milp_model(5, 3, 3)
 milp_model(5, 4, 1)
 ```
-Note that milp_model(5, 3, 3) will take a while to finish.
+milp_model(5, 3, 3) will take a while to finish.
 On my laptop, it takes about ten minutes.